 Chief Sʷknc̓ut Monument

-The Chief Sʷknc̓ut Monument was commissioned by Westbank First Nation.
-The monument was unveiled in the City of Kelowna in a spirit of reconciliation and conciliation.
+The Chief Sʷknc̓ut Monument was unveiled by Westbank First Nation and the City of Kelowna in a spirit of reconciliation on Indigenous Peoples Day, 2019.

-Przybille's research for the sculpture included text, oral, artifact and experience-based research.
+The artist's research for the sculpture included text, oral, artifact, and experience-based research.

 Sen'Klip (Coyote) accompanies Sʷknc̓ut, representing the Captikwl (significant cultural legends/stories through which understanding is passed, generation to generation).
 The Four Food Chiefs are represented: the feminine Chief Siya (Saskatoon) is depicted on the beaded apron.
 Chief Black Bear is represented in the Chief's necklace.
 Sen'Klip brings Chief Salmon to the Okanagan on his tail, and the feminine Chief Bitterroot is by his paw.

 The drum and its rope represent the circle of community and the strength of many binding together.
-The dentalia necklace and European style vest represents the reality of the times (mid 1800's) as useful and/or beautiful items were traded and utilized.
+The dentalia necklace and European-style vest represent the reality of the times (mid-1800's) as useful and/or beautiful items were traded and utilized.
 Other animals are depicted in pictographs on the sculptural rock form, and these are based on historical pictographs.